What is the Tasmanian Planning Scheme?

 Each council area has additional objectives and requirements that only apply to their council area, to protect unique areas or address local issues.

-Generally, these rules are for new uses and developments.
-Other rules apply to existing land use and development and some exemptions also exist.
+Generally, these rules are for changing or intensifying uses, and new uses and developments.
+Other rules apply to existing land use and development, and some exemptions also exist.

 What else does it do?